AndyV773/PP5/README.md

 Fork or clone this: [repository](https://github.com/AndyV773/PP5)

-- For Streamlit app, setup a `setup.sh` file with the following content:
+- For a Streamlit app, create a `setup.sh` file with the following content:

 ```bash
 mkdir -p ~/.streamlit/